-Here at the Mango office, spirits are high: there’s only a couple days left until we don our Halloween costumes and add the finishing touches to the haunted decor.
-If you’re anything like us, you love this time of year too - so it might not come as a surprise that the United States has been the top country for Halloween celebrations for decades now.
-What about the rest of the world?
-You may have heard of the popular Mexican holiday Día de los Muertos, or Day of the Dead, which bears certain resemblances to our Halloween.
-In fact, many assume they are the same holiday, when in fact their origins (and methods of celebration) are quite different.
+While there are some similarities between Mexico’s Day of the Dead and Halloween, don’t let the skeletons fool you — Día de los Muertos has its own unique history and cultural traditions.For many, it comes as no surprise that the United States has been the top country for Halloween celebrations for decades now — but what about the rest of the world?
+You may have heard of the popular Mexican holiday Día de los Muertos, or Day of the Dead, which bears certain resemblances to North America's Halloween.
+In fact, many assume they are the same holiday, but the truth is that their origins (and methods of celebration) are actually quite different.

 It’s commonly believed that Halloween has its roots in Paganism, a religious movement originating from Christian communities in southern Europe.
 The Celtic festival of Samhain in Ireland, also associated with Pagans, is said to have been the earliest version of modern-day Halloween celebrations.
 For them, the beginning of November signified not only the Celtic new year, but a time when the boundaries between the living and the dead were blurred.
 This became the basis for the spooky ghost stories and haunted themes that we associate with Halloween today.

 Día de los Muertos, on the other hand, is firmly rooted in Mexican indigenous cultures.
-There is evidence that about 3,000 years ago, these Aztec cultures celebrated specific rituals in the ninth month of their calendar to honored deceased ancestors.
-They dedicated their rituals to the “Lady of the Dead,” known today as the infamous La Calavera Catrina.
-Rather than focusing on the return of dead souls to the living world, Dia de los Muertos is all about celebrating friends and family members who have passed away.
+There is evidence that about 3,000 years ago, these Aztec cultures celebrated specific rituals during the ninth month of their calendar to honor deceased ancestors.
+They dedicated their rituals to the 'Lady of the Dead,' known today as the infamous La Calavera Catrina.
+Today, Día de los Muertos is all about celebrating friends and family members who have passed away.
 It is not a time for sadness or mourning, but rather a time for positive reflection and coming together.

-If you’ve had the chance to see any Dia de los Muertos celebrations before, you might recognize the photo above.
+If you’ve had the chance to experience any Día de los Muertos celebrations before, you might recognize the photo above.
 La Calavera Catrina has become the central icon of the festival — millions of Mexicans paint their faces to look like her or wear skull masks called calacas.
 Small, sugary skulls are also given as gifts to friends and family members.

 Following the skull theme, pan de muerto is another common treat associated with Día de los Muertos.
 It’s a decadent coffee cake decorated with meringue to give the impression of skeleton bones.
 Bonus points for creativity!

 While skulls are certainly part of Halloween as well, we wouldn’t go so far as to call them the primary symbol of the holiday.
-We’ve got everything from pumpkins to ghosts, witches, vampires, and zombies to work with.
-The majority of these common Halloween symbols are taken from the horror genre, made popular by authors such as Edgar Allen Poe (check out The Black Cat or The Raven for some classic reads this Halloween).
+Popular Halloween symbols also include pumpkins, ghosts, witches, vampires, and zombies.
+The majority of these common Halloween symbols are taken from the horror genre, made popular by authors such as Edgar Allan Poe.